4.1 Flatland and Spaceland

 4.3 Biplots

-The biplot is a simple and powerful idea that came from the recognition that you can overlay a plot of observation scores in a principal components analysis with the information of the variable loadings (weights) to give a simultaneous display that is easy to interpret.
-In this sense, a biplot is generalization of a scatterplot, projecting from data space to PCA space, where the observations are shown by points, as in the plots of component scores in Figure 4.8, but with the variables also shown by vectors (or scaled linear axes aligned with those vectors).
+The biplot is a visual multivariate juicer.
+It is the simple and powerful idea that came from the recognition that you can overlay a plot of observation scores in a principal components analysis with the information of the variable loadings (weights) to give a simultaneous display that is easy to interpret.
+In this sense, a biplot is generalization of a scatterplot, projecting from data space to PCA space, where the observations are shown by points, as in the plots of component scores in Figure 4.10, but with the variables also shown by vectors (or scaled linear axes aligned with those vectors).

 The idea of the biplot was introduced by Ruben Gabriel (1971, 1981) and later expanded in scope by Gower & Hand (1996).
-The book by Greenacre (2010) gives a practical overview of the many variety of biplots and Gower et al. (2011) provide a full treatment …
+The book by Greenacre (2010) gives a practical overview of the many variety of biplots.
+Gower et al. (2011) Understanding biplots provides a full treatment of many topics, including how to calibrate biplot axes, 3D plots, and so forth.

 Biplot methodolgy is far more general than I cover here.
-Categorical variables can be incorporated in PCA using category level points.
+Categorical variables can be incorporated in PCA using points that represent the levels of discrete categories.
 Two-way frequency tables of categorical variables can be analysed using correspondence analysis, which is similar to PCA, but designed to account for the maximum amount of the \(\chi^2\) statistic for association; multiple correspondence analysis extends this to method to multi-way tables (Friendly & Meyer, 2016; Greenacre, 1984).

 4.3.1 Constructing a biplot